SacDeNoeuds/unhoax/guides/why-yet-another.md

   x.guardAs('Email', isEmailGuard),
 )

-const emailSchema: x.Schema<Email, unknown>
+// when you hover `emailSchema`, that's what you get: const emailSchema: x.Schema<Email, unknown>
 // Quite simple, isn't it?
 // NB: `unknown` in `Schema<…, unknown>` is the input of the parse function.